-- 10.1 Original turning mark 1 will be orange shapes and turning mark(s) 2 will be yellow. - 10.2 New marks, as provided in instruction 12.1, will be yellow for the first change.
-Subsequent changes will alternate orange and yellow marks. - 10.3 The starting mark will be yellow.
+- 10.1 Original turning mark(s) 1 will be yellow shapes and turning mark(s) 2 will be yellow. - 10.2 New marks, as provided in instruction 12.1, will be orange for the first change.
+Subsequent changes will alternate yellow and orange marks. - 10.3 The starting mark will be orange.
 The finishing mark will be white for downwind finishes.